-The significant changes at Net expenditure/(surplus) on services level between the revised budget and actual expenditure that arose include planned underspends of £534k which were budgeted for but not completed in 2018/19; the budget has been carried forward to 2019/20 to enable the projects to be completed.
+The significant changes at Net expenditure/(surplus) on services level between the revised budget and actual expenditure that arose include planned underspends of £435k which were budgeted for but not completed in 2019/20; a proportion of those budgets have been carried forward to 2020/21 to enable the projects to be completed.
 The remainder of the variations tend to be "one off" in nature.
-Those that continue into future years will be considered by members as part of the rolling update on Budget monitoring in 2019/20.
+Those that continue into future years will be considered by members as part of the rolling update on Budget monitoring in 2020/21.